dkmaker/AutoClickers/README.md

-# Roblox Lifting Simulator Anti-AFK Script
+# Roblox Lifting Simulator Auto-Clicker & Anti-AFK Script

+This AutoHotkey script serves two main purposes:
+1. **Auto-Clicker**: Automatically performs mouse clicks at random intervals to help with repetitive clicking tasks in Lifting Simulator
-This AutoHotkey script prevents Roblox from detecting inactivity in Lifting Simulator by simulating random key presses and mouse clicks when you're away from the keyboard.
+2. **Anti-AFK System**: Prevents Roblox from detecting inactivity by simulating random key presses and movements

+The script uses randomized timing and movement patterns to appear more human-like and avoid detection while you're away from the keyboard.

 ## About This Project